Visit a Port below sea level in Rotterdam

-From the center of town: In July and August you can make a daytrip by boat to the Maasvlakte.
+From the center of town: In July and August, you can take a day trip by boat to the Maasvlakte.
 The boats sail every day.
 The rest of the year the boats sail at random.
-If you want more informatian call the Company Spido: 010 – 275 99 88.
+If you want more information call the Company Spido: 010 – 275 99 88.

-From Hoek van Holland: Take a train from where ever you are in Holland to “Berghaven Hoek van Holland”.
-Rent a bycycle at the railwaystation in Hoek van Holland.
+From Hoek van Holland: Take a train from wherever you are in Holland to “Berghaven Hoek van Holland”.
+Rent a bicycle at the railway station in Hoek van Holland.
 Then take the Fast Ferry – with your bike – to Antarticaweg on the Maasvlakte.
-From there it is a 5 km ride to the visitor center Futureland.
+From there it is a 5 km ride to the visitor center Future Land.

 From Futureland: Boat trip and bus ride through the port.
 Usually leaving at 13.30 hours.
 Not on Monday and Saturday.
 Reservations: +31 (0)10 252 252 0